公益財団法人馬事文化財団

 Mondays and Tuesdays

-(If a national holiday, the museum will be closed the following day instead)
+(If a public holiday, the museum will be closed the following day instead)

 December to February: